EUDR reporting guide for traders (Updated Dec 2025)

 Key Takeaways:

-• Traders are businesses that buy and resell EUDR-covered products within the EU after they’ve already been placed on the market (distributors, wholesalers, retailers).
+• Traders are businesses that buy and resell EUDR‑covered products within the EU after they have already been placed on the market, including distributors, wholesalers and retailers

 • Coolset helps you automate traceability, DDS tracing and audit readiness making compliance simple.